 It's worth mentioning that you can download the whole tutorial as a PDF file to get back to it at any time, even when offline.

 Udacity offers interactive SQL online courses aimed at advancing academic and vocational skills.
 Although Udacity is profit-oriented, some courses are available for free.

-One of its free courses is “Intro to Relational Databases”, which provides the learner with the basics of SQL and database design.
-Since the course uses examples and programming exercises in Python, you’ll also get to know the Python API.
+One of its free courses is "Intro to Relational Databases", which provides the learner with the basics of SQL and database design.
+Since the course uses examples and programming exercises in Python, you'll also get to know the Python API.
 For this reason, Python fundamentals are required.
-You don’t need any previous database experience since this course is an entry-level introduction to relational databases.
+You don't need any previous database experience, as this course is an entry-level introduction to relational databases.

 The course consists of video lessons and each lesson includes a final quiz.
 The lessons are divided into four parts: